-Gonzalez, Buxton hit homers, Twins beat Rays 6-2
+Gary Sánchez homers, Yankees beat Red Sox 5-3

 ST. PETERSBURG, Fla.
-(AP) — Marwin Gonzalez and Byron Buxton both homered and drove in two runs as the Minnesota Twins kept scoring, beating the Tampa Bay Rays 6-2 on Saturday.
+(AP) — Marwin Gonzalez and Byron Buxton homered and drove in two runs each as Minnesota beat Tampa Bay.

-Minnesota, which owns the best record in the majors at 39-18, has scored at least three runs in 25 straight games, setting a single-season franchise record.

 The Twins, who lead the majors with 108 homers, failed to go deep while splitting the first two games of the series at Tropicana Field.